dojo/docs/dojo/connectPublisher.rst

   var foo = dojo.connectPublisher(topic, obj, event);

-Returns a handle which can be passed to dojo.disconnect() to disable subsequent automatic publication on the topic.
+Returns a handle which can be passed to `dojo.disconnect() <dojo/disconnect>`_ to disable subsequent automatic publication on the topic.

 =========  ===========  =============================================================================
 Parameter  Type         Description